 For example, as a high-risk industry, it has to pay higher fees for gateway services than other fields.

 It frequently suffers from fraud, especially so-called friendly fraud, and at the same time has to prove it’s not fraud itself.

 Many online casinos have a high turnover, which increases the suspicion gateways and processors have about them, as large volumes are hard to monitor.

-And of course, strict regulatory requirements and their diversion across the world makes compliance a burden for online gambling.
+And of course, strict regulatory requirements and their diversion across the world make compliance and finding a suitable payment solution a burden for online gambling companies.

-The first question to ask when choosing a gateway is to what extent does a gateway help to solve all the challenges mentioned above.
-Ensure the solution you’ll partner with contains all the features needed to fulfil your industry-specific business needs.
+The first question to ask when choosing a payment gateway for your gambling business is to what extent a gateway help to solve all the challenges mentioned above.
+Ensure the payment solution you’ll partner with contains all the features needed to fulfil your industry-specific business needs.

-The gateway also must be compliant with regulation and security standards, like PCI DSS.
-It will help you build trust among customers and safeguard their payment data and transaction info.
+The payment gateway for gambling also must be compliant with regulations and security standards, like PCI DSS.
+Find a payment solution that will help you build trust among customers, and safeguard their payment data and transaction info.

-Another thing that matters is how much a gambling gateway charges.
-Usually, gateways charge various types of processing fees: setup fee, monthly fee, per transaction fee, etc. The amounts also differ from gateway to gateway, so make sure to calculate expenses in advance to choose the best offer.
+Another thing that matters is how much a solution for gambling gateway charges.
+Usually, payment systems charge various types of processing fees: setup fee, monthly fee, per transaction fee, etc. The amounts also differ from gateway to gateway, so make sure to calculate expenses in advance to choose the best offer.